-- 3 All design and construction for Maintenance Services during the Maintenance Period must - 4 comply with the requirements and specifications for design and construction set forth in the - 5 Technical Provisions:

-- 6 A. Section A General Provisions of the TPs - B. Section B Design Requirements of the TPs - C. Section C Construction Requirements of the TPs
+- 3 Developer shall perform Maintenance Services during the Maintenance Period in accordance - 4 with this Section D. Developer shall perform the design and construction for Maintenance - 5 Services in accordance with the requirements in the following Technical Provisions: - 6 A. Section A General Provisions - B. Section B Design Requirements - C. Section C Construction Requirements